The main exhibition at Arsenale – Venice Art Biennale 2019

 The Barca Nostra project symbolically changes the status of the shipwreck from object of court evidence to artifact, and from “vessel to be disposed of” to a cultural asset; which makes it a significant symbol of those “Interesting Times” that Ralph Rugoff evokes in the 2019 Art Biennale’s title.

 Barca Nostra is a relic; yet, it is also a “monument” to contemporary migration engaging real and symbolic borders, and to the denial of freedom of movement and information.

 The vessel has become a symbolic object dedicated not only to the victims of the 2015 tragedy but to our mutual responsibility and to the collective policies that create such wrecks.

-Christoph Büchel, Barca Nostra.
+Christoph Büchel, Barca Nostra, installation.
 Photo © Riccardo Bianchini / Inexhibit

 Ryoji Ikeda, Data-verse 1, 2019

 The audio-visual work “Data-verse 1 transforms a massive set of scientific data that Ikeda collected from institutions such as CERN, NASA, and Human Genome Project into a poetic composition.
 Its “digital poem”, video-projected in a dim-lighted narrow room, carries the visitor into a universe in which constellations of numbers, letters, and signs alternate to one another.